5 Reasons Men Shouldn’t Wait to Visit the Doctor

-In a recent study published in The Journal of Health Psychology, authors Diana Sanchez, Associate Professor of Psychology at Rutgers, and Mary Himmelstein, doctoral student, came to some startling conclusions about men and health care.
+In a 2016 study published in The Journal of Health Psychology, authors Diana Sanchez, Professor, Department of Psychology at Rutgers, and Mary Himmelstein, Assistant Professor, Department of Psychological Sciences Kent State University, came to some startling conclusions about men and health care.
 The study found that men who held traditional beliefs regarding masculinity were more likely to delay addressing medical symptoms or ignore them altogether.
 Men who held themselves to these same “masculine” standards, to be brave, tough, self-reliant, and restrain their emotions were more likely to choose a male doctor.
 However, they were less willing to be honest about their symptoms with a male doctor than they were with a female doctor.

 See the problem here?
 Men in the U.S. have a shorter lifespan than women by an average of five years.
 Men are more likely to die from a serious diagnosis.
 Men are more likely to die from suicide.
 This may be partially due to societal stigmas that discourage men from seeking healthcare and facing their symptoms head-on.

 June is Men’s Health Month, and we’re taking a stand.
-It’s time for men to take control of their own health, because your life and the lives of those you love depends on it.
+It’s time for men to take control of their own health because your life and the lives of those you love depend on it.
 Here are five health threats to men that should inspire you to get up and get to the doctor for a check-up!

 1. Heart Disease